Kaitlyn Bristowe Explains Why She’s Freezing Her Eggs Before Her Wedding

 “We know we’re going to get married, but we’re really pumped to start a family!
 I don’t feel like there is a specific order we have to go in.”

-In fact, just weeks after Booth put a 3.5 carat Neil Lane ring on her finger on the 2015 Bachelorette finale, Kaitlyn told Extra she was ready to be a mom.
+In fact, just weeks after Booth put a 3.5 carat Neil Lane ring on her finger during the 2015 Bachelorette finale, Kaitlyn told Extra she was ready to be a mom.

 “I want to be like a soccer mom, and have a big van, not a van, but a big vehicle with all my kids,” Bristowe said at the time.
 “I love that I love the idea of that, a couple dogs in the back.”